front-lines-org/website/src/content/blog/ukraine/siege_of_chernihiv.md

 On 3 April, the Ukrainian Army recaptured the villages of Kolychivka, Yahidne and Ivanivka, as Governor Chaus stated that the Russian military left Chernihiv Oblast, but that it had planted mines in many areas.
 On 5 April, Russia completed their withdrawal from the Chernihiv Oblast, conclusively ending fighting in the region.

 ## Aftermath
 On 2 March, *The Kyiv Independent* reported on a WhatsApp audio message allegedly recorded by a woman from Aleysk, Russia.
-The woman stated that nearly all of a "tank brigade", part of the 35th Guards Motor Rifle Brigade which is based in Aleysk, had been killed in battle near Chernihiv; only 18 soldiers of the original 150 survived.
+The woman stated that nearly all of a "tank brigade", part of the 35th Separate Guards Motor Rifle Brigade which is based in Aleysk, had been killed in battle near Chernihiv; only 18 soldiers of the original 150 survived.
 The woman described the dead soldiers as "mostly very young men".
 The woman stated that 45 coffins were expected to arrive on the day of her message.

 On 3 March, 47 people were killed, while 18 others were injured in a Russian bombing attack that hit residential areas and several schools.